 Yes, if the copyright has expired on a work and it is truly in the public domain, you can copy and distribute it freely.
 Be careful, though: just because something has gone out of print (no longer being sold or being reproduced for purchase) - doesn't mean that it is in the public domain.

-Remember, material found on the internet has the same copyright protection as material distributed through other media.
+Please note that material found on the internet can have the same copyright protection as material distributed through other forms of media.
 Exceptions include materials found in the public domain (which can be used without permission), as well as any material published before 1923 or 70 years after the creator’s death.

 A takedown notice directs UK to remove content (such as movies or music) from the network, and from the offending computer.